symfony-x/.github/profile/README.md

 ### How!?

 Optimized AI (via Training, Fine Tuning, RAG (Graph), etc) for Symfony LAST Stack.
 It makes sense.

+### When!?

+Plans are for three repos...

+symfony-x/symfony-x - super basic LAST Stack template

+symfony-x/symfony-x2 - forked from symfony-x, useful for websites

+symfony-x/symfony-xxx - forked from symfony-x2, adds users and dashboards.

+### Where!?

+Local, Executable, or Cloud (AWS)

 <!--

 **Here are some ideas to get you started:**